 - Apply online at TAP On The Web.
 You will receive an email reminder from NYS HESC.

-- We will do our best to estimate your NYS TAP Grant in your financial aid package, as the state budget is often delayed until summer.
+- We will do our best to estimate your NYS TAP Grant in your financial aid package to prevent delays.
+NYS will notify you of your official award amount after the state budget is passed (typically in late spring).

 How to Receive your Financial Aid

 This is the process flow after we receive the processed copy of your FAFSA form from the Central Processing Servicer. (typically 7-10 days)

 - Watch your SUNY Canton email account for updates!
 We will notify you if additional documentation is required. (copies of taxes, worksheets, etc.)

 - We will mail all new admitted students a paper letter explaining their awards.
 Continuing students will receive a postcard reminder.
 All students will view their financial aid offers through their UCanWeb account.